Webhook & Send API

 Platform rate limits

-Outbound messages go through Meta's Messenger API.
-Meta enforces rate limits per connected account:
+Outbound DM messages go through Meta's Messenger API.
+SMS goes through Twilio.
+Each provider enforces rate limits per connected account:

 | Platform | Limit |